lavinia-lehaci/Procedural-Terrain-Generator/README.md

   alt="WorldElements">
 </p>

 The project also includes the [Starter Assets](https://assetstore.unity.com/packages/essentials/starter-assets-thirdperson-updates-in-new-charactercontroller-pa-196526) which can be used to allow player movement across the terrain.
+Since the script does not create a ``MeshCollider``, the component will have to be added manually in the inspector.

 The mesh is updated whenever there are changes to the parameters displayed in the Unity inspector.
 The mesh can be also regenerated through other scripts by calling the ``UpdateTerrain()`` function.